How to Check & Improve Your Domain and Email Server IP Reputation?

 mailtester test results

 The number I’ve marked with the orange rectangle frame is your email server’s IP.
-The tool will also inform you, whether your SPF and DKIM (marked with circles) are properly set up or not, which is also crucial for your sender reputation and thus your deliverability.
-Moreover, it will show you some hints on improving the content of your message, notify you if you’ve been blacklisted, and if your message contains any broken links.
+The tool will also inform you whether your SPF and DKIM (marked with circles) are properly set up or not, which is also crucial for your sender reputation and thus your deliverability.
+Moreover, it will show you some hints on improving the content of your message, notify you if you’ve been blacklisted and tell you if your message contains any broken links.

 A little personal note here: Be careful with the links, I had three broken links in my signature (because I foolishly pasted a piece of HTML in my signature settings, and some parts of it were wrongly decoded by my email client.
 And I didn’t even check if the links were working or not!), and that costs -0.5 for EACH broken link in the spamminess assessment.
 So make sure to test out even the most obvious things that you would never suppose may cause any trouble.